xrrocha/nobocoder/README.md

-To build the suggestion list above, we filter out terms present in the dictionary and then we use the collection method `map` to convert each unknown term into a tuple containing the term and its similar words.
+To build the suggestion list above, we filter out terms present in the dictionary and then we use the collection method `map` to convert each unknown term into a tuple containing the term and its similars.

 Like `filter`, `map` takes as argument a function that accepts each collection element, but whereas `filter` matches elements, `map` _transforms_ them.
 Thus, the collection